Kernel-based diffusion approximated Markov decision processes for autonomous navigation and control on unstructured terrains: Related Work

-Alternative methods tackle this challenge through representing and also approximating the value function by a linear combination of basis functions or some parametric functions~\cite{bertsekas1996neuro, sutton2018reinforcement, munos2008finite}.
-The weights in the linear combination can be optimized by minimizing the Bellman residual~\cite{antos2008learning}.
-However, these methods are not applicable in complicated problems because selecting a proper set of basis functions is non-trivial.
-This weakness may be resolved through kernel methods~\cite{hofmann2008kernel}.
-Because the weights in linear combination of basis functions can be presented by their product (through so-called duel form of least squares~\cite{shawe2004kernel}), the product may be better replaced by kernel functions (on so-called reproducing kernel Hilbert spaces) at supporting states.
-Once value functions at supporting states are obtained, the approximation to value function at any state is also determined.
-In~\cite{deisenroth2009gaussian}, the authors use a Gaussian process with a Radial Basis Kernel (RBF) to approximate the value function.
+Alternative methods tackle this challenge by representing and also approximating the value function by a linear combination of basis functions or some parametric functions~\citep{bertsekas1996neuro, sutton2018reinforcement, munos2008finite}.
+The weights in the linear combination can be optimized by minimizing the Bellman residual~\citep{antos2008learning}.
+However, these methods do not apply to complicated problems because selecting a proper set of basis functions is non-trivial.
+This weakness may be resolved through kernel methods~\citep{hofmann2008kernel}.
+Because the weights in a linear combination of basis functions can be presented by their product (through the so-called duel form of least squares~\citep{shawe2004kernel}), the product may be better replaced by kernel functions (on so-called reproducing kernel Hilbert spaces) at supporting states.
+Once value functions at supporting states are obtained, the approximation to the value function at any state is also determined.
+In~\citet{deisenroth2009gaussian}, the authors use a Gaussian process with a Radial Basis Kernel (RBF) to approximate the value function.
 This approach to approximating the value function by kernel functions is referred as the {\em direct kernel-based method} in this paper.
-There is a vast literature on kernelized value function approximations in reinforcement learning~\cite{engel2003bayes, kuss2004gaussian, taylor2009kernelized, xu2007kernel}.
+There is a vast literature on kernelized value function approximations in reinforcement learning~\citep{engel2003bayes, kuss2004gaussian, taylor2009kernelized, xu2007kernel}.
 But few studies in robotic planning problems leveraged this approach.
-A recent application of work~\cite{engel2003bayes} on marine robots can be found in~\cite{martin2018sparse}.
-In addition, due to the advancement in deep learning, using neural networks to approximate value function has demonstrated successes in a wide range of applications~\cite{arulkumaran2017brief}.
-However, it is generally hard to find suitable network architectures and hyperparameters to approximate the value function~\cite{glorot2010understanding} for different environments and robotic motion planning tasks.
+A recent application of work~\citep{engel2003bayes} on marine robots can be found in~\cite{martin2018sparse}.